gshipley/enterprise_training/AdminTraining.md

 ###**Installing Git for Windows**

-The next step is to install [Git for Windows](http://msysgit.github.com/) so that you can synchronise your local application source and your OpenShift application.
+The next step is to install [Git for Windows](http://msysgit.github.com/) so that you can synchronize your local application source and your OpenShift application.
 Git for Windows offers the easiest Git experience on the Windows operating system and is the recommended default - if you use another version of Git please ensure it can be executed from the command line and continue to the next section.

 Download and install the [latest version of Git for Windows](http://code.google.com/p/msysgit/downloads/list?q=full+installer+official+git).
 Ensure that Git is added to your PATH so that it can be run from the command line.
-After the installation is completed, to verify that Git is correctly configured run:
+After the installation has completed, verify that Git is correctly configured by runing:

 	C:\Program Files\> git --version
 	git version 1.7.11.msysgit.1

 ###**Installing RHC for Windows**

-After Ruby and Git are correctly installed, use the RubyGems package manager (included in Ruby) to install the OpenShift client tools.
+After Ruby and Git are correctly installed, use the RubyGems package manager (included in Ruby) to install the OpenShift Enterprise client tools.
 Run:

 	C:\Program Files\> gem install rhc

 RubyGems downloads and installs the rhc gem from www.rubygems.org/gems/rhc.
 The installation typically proceeds without errors.
-After installation is complete, run:
+After the installation has completed, run:

 	C:\Program Files\> rhc